 Imax (pfd) = maximum acceptable interference power flux density (W/m2)

-SolarRadioFluxmin = typical solar radio flux observed at solar minimum also indicated as quiet Sun (W/(m2 Hz))
+SolarRadioFluxmin = typical solar radio flux observed at solar minimum, also indicated as quiet Sun (W/(m2 ∙ Hz))

 Bandwidth = bandwidth of the receiver (Hz)

 Precision = precision of the measurement, up to 3 decimal positions.
 In general, a precision of 1% is required for the quiet Sun radio-astronomical observations (equivalent to 2 decimal position or –20 dB).